Beyond Multiple Choice: Evaluating Steering Vectors for Summarization: Introduction

 \section{Introduction}

-The use of large pre-trained language models, which have been trained on extensive web-based datasets, has emerged as the preferred method for addressing numerous tasks in natural language processing (NLP) \cite{BERT_model, GPT3_LMs_are_Few-Shot_Learners}.
+Large pre-trained language models, trained on extensive web-based datasets, have become the standard approach for a wide range of tasks in natural language processing~\cite{BERT_model, GPT3_LMs_are_Few-Shot_Learners}.
 Consequently, the ability to adapt foundation models to specific tasks and align their outputs with user preferences has become crucial.
-Previous research on controlling language models can often be classified into three main strategies: prompt engineering \cite{AutoPrompt_Eliciting_Knowledge_Shin_2020, Lester_Parameter_Efficient_Prompt_Tuning, Chain_of_thought_prompting}, trainable decoding mechanisms \cite{Residual_Energy_Based_Models_trainable} and fine-tuning according to specific objectives \cite{RLHF, Direct_Preference_Optimization}.
+Recent methods for controlling language models can often be classified into three main strategies: prompt engineering~\cite{AutoPrompt_Eliciting_Knowledge_Shin_2020, Lester_Parameter_Efficient_Prompt_Tuning, Chain_of_thought_prompting}, trainable decoding mechanisms~\cite{Residual_Energy_Based_Models_trainable} and fine-tuning according to specific objectives~\cite{RLHF, Direct_Preference_Optimization}.
+However, prompting often provides insufficient control, while alternatives require significant engineering, computation, or data.

-A promising fourth strategy is \textit{activation engineering}, an emerging field focused on directly modifying model activations during text generation \cite{Representation_Engineering_Dan_Hendrycks}.
-Contrastive Activation Addition (CAA) \citep{Steering_Llama2_via_Contrastive_Activation_Addition}, an interpretability-inspired activation engineering method, shows considerable promise in aligning foundation models with user preferences.
-Although previous research demonstrates the effectiveness of steering methods in multiple-choice settings and simplified toy tasks, their effectiveness for practical NLP tasks like adaptive free-form summarization remains understudied.
-Our work addresses this gap by applying CAA to adaptive free-form summarization on the NEWTS dataset \cite{NEWTS_dataset}.
-Adaptive summarization focuses on generating concise and high-quality abstractive summaries that align with selected user preferences, thus providing a rigorous testbed for the practical applicability of steering vectors beyond constrained evaluations.